linode/docs/docs/tools-reference/tools/schedule-tasks-with-cron.md

 Cron has additional operators to specify more complex time intervals.
 They are:

--   The `/` operator "steps through" or "skips" a specified units.
-Therefore `*/3` in the hour field, will run the specified job, at 12:00 am, 3:00am, 6:00am, 9:00am, 12:00pm, 3:00pm, 6:00pm, and 9:00pm.
+- `/` operator: "steps through" or "skips" specified units.
+Therefore `*/3` in the hour field, will run the specified job, at 12:00am, 3:00am, 6:00am, 9:00am, 12:00pm, 3:00pm, 6:00pm, and 9:00pm.
 A `*/3` in the "day of month" field, runs the given task on the 3rd, 6th, 9th, 12th, 15th, 18th, 21st, and 29th of every month.
--   The `,` operator allows you to specify a list of times for repetition.
+- `,` operator: allows you to specify a list of times for repetition.
 Comma separated lists of times must not contain a space.
--   The `-` operator specifies a range of values. `2-4` in the month field will run a task in February, March, and April. `1-5` in the day of week field will run a task every weekday.
+- `-` operator: specifies a range of values. `2-4` in the month field will run a task in February, March, and April. `1-5` in the day of week field will run a task every weekday.

 ### Special Cron Syntaxes

 There are a number of special Cron schedule shortcuts used to specify common intervals.
 These are specified on the `crontab` entry in place of the conventional five column date specification.
 These special interval statements are:

 - `@yearly` and `@annually` both run the specified task **every year** at 12:00am on the 1st of January.
-This equivalent to specifying `0 0 1 1 *` in the `crontab` line.
+This is equivalent to specifying `0 0 1 1 *` in the `crontab` line.
 - `@daily` and `@midnight` both run the cronjob **every day** at 12:00am.
 This is equivalent to the following `cron` syntax: `0 0 * * *`.
 - `@monthly` runs the job **once a month**, on the 1st, at 12:00am.
 In standard `cron` syntax this is equivalent to: `0 0 1 * *`.
 - `@weekly` runs the job **once a week** at 12:00am on Sunday.
 This is the same as specifying `0 0 * * 0` on the `crontab` line.
 - `@hourly` runs the job at the top of every hour.
 In standard `cron` syntax this is equivalent to: `0 * * * *`.
 - The `@reboot` statement runs the specified command once, at start up.
 Generally boot-time tasks are managed by the distribution's init system, but `@reboot` cronjobs may be useful for users who don't have access to edit systemd units or other init scripts.

 ## Run Jobs as Other Users

 Cron can run tasks as other system users than just `root`.
 This is useful if you want to restrict the ability of a script to write to certain locations.
-For example, the command below allows you to edit the `crontab` for the `www-data` user.
+For example, the command below allows you to edit the `crontab` for the `www-data` user:

     sudo crontab -u www-data -e